zuazo/node-jmx/README.md

 ### Client.getAttributes(mbean, attributes, callback)

-Returns an attribute from a MBean.
+Returns an attribute list from a MBean.

 * `mbean` - MBean query address as string.
 For example "java.lang:type=Memory".
 * `attributes` - Attribute names as an array of strings.